Shape, Countershape, and Contrashape in Core Strokes®

 - responsive contact may support elastic and hydrated fascial qualities

-In this way, relational experience gradually becomes organized within the body’s connective tissue system.
+In this way, relational experience becomes progressively organized within the body’s connective tissue system.

 When relational responses are insufficient or inconsistent, the shaping process may shift toward defensive stabilization, contributing to the formation of character patterns.